DanTheCabin/Stockfish/readme_dj.txt

 Build using the MakeFile in src/.

-Launch the binary and enter a position at the command line (example: position fen r3k2r/1pp3p1/p3pn1p/8/1N3N2/P4BP1/1P1K1P1P/7R b kq - 0 18)
+Launch the binary.and enter a position at the command line (example: position fen r3k2r/1pp3p1/p3pn1p/8/1N3N2/P4BP1/1P1K1P1P/7R b kq - 0 18)

 Then use any of these three new "uci" commands: